I am a parent. How can I get involved?

 Each production is different with varying timelines, and a detailed rehearsal schedule will be released after a cast list is announced.

-For the summer musical, we will hold auditions the week after school ends and begin rehearsals after the 4th of July to accommodate family vacations.
+For the fall productions, we will hold auditions the week after school ends and begin rehearsals at the end of July to accommodate family vacations.

 Rehearsals are typically held during the week from 6:00pm-8:00pm.
 Some Saturday rehearsals may be called depending on the production.